ClaireLally8/Waggy-Box/README.md

         <img src="https://i.ibb.co/b3wKJ5P/Screenshot-2020-07-09-at-21-06-39.png" height=200>
         </div>
     - The footer is split into three core sections: Social Media, Navigation & Contact aspects.
-        - Social Media section contains three icons, where when clicked bring users to Facebook, Twitter, and Instagram, with the intention of bringing users to the relevant pages associated with Waggy Box.
+        - Social Media section contains three icons, where when clicked bring users to Facebook, Twitter, and Instagram, with the intention of bringing users to the relevant pages associated with **Waggy Box**.
         - Navigation section has three links, About Us which when clicked redirects the user to the about page, Contact us which brings the user to the contact page and then gets started which brings the user to the registration page.
-        - Contact Us section contains all the (fictional) contact information for the Waggy Box company, including the address and a contact number for the site owners.
+        - Contact Us section contains all the (fictional) contact information for the **Waggy Box** company, including the address and a contact number for the site owners.

 - Blue was chosen for both of these features due to the appealing contrast it has against the white background and matches well with both Black and white font colors.
 The blue also incorporates the playful element that was achieved throughout the website.